-DAY 01 (11 Dec): ARRIVE PARO – THIMPHU DAY 02 (12 Dec): THIMPHU SIGHTSEEING DAY 03 (13 Dec): THIMPHU – PUNAKHA ATTEND DRUK WANGYEL FESTIVAL DAY 04 (14 Dec): PUNAKHA SIGHTSEEING DAY 05 (15 Dec): PUNAKHA – PARO DAY 06 (16 Dec): HIKE TO TIGER’S NEST DAY 07 (17 Dec): DEPART PARO The Druk Wangyel Festival is a unique festival performed by the Royal Bhutan Army rather than monks or lay people.
+DAY 01 (12 Dec): ARRIVE PARO – THIMPHU DAY 02 (13 Dec): THIMPHU – PUNAKHA ATTEND DRUK WANGYEL FESTIVAL DAY 03 (14 Dec): PUNAKHA SIGHTSEEING DAY 04 (15 Dec): PUNAKHA – PARO DAY 05 (16 Dec): HIKE TO TIGER’S NEST MONASTERY DAY 06 (17 Dec): DEPART PARO The Druk Wangyel Festival is a unique festival performed by the Royal Bhutan Army rather than monks or lay people.
 It is a tribute to the wise leadership of His Majesty Jigme Singye Wangchuck, the Fourth King of Bhutan.
 It also celebrates the continuous efforts of the Royal Bhutan Army in protecting the sovereignty and the stability of the country.
 This one of a kind tshechu is performed against the backdrop of the magnificent Jigme Singye Wangchuck mountain range

 DAY 01: ARRIVE PARO – THIMPHU

-The flight to Paro is one of the most spectacular mountain flights in the world, with a constantly changing panorama of some of the highest mountains on earth.
+The flight to Paro is one of the most spectacular mountain flights in the world, providing a spectacular panorama of some of the highest mountains on earth.
+Drive to the capital, Thimphu along the Paa chu River.

 Leave Thimphu early after Breakfast up to Dochu-La pass (3,100 meters) to attend the spectacular Druk Wangyal Festival (45 Minutes drive, 22 km).
 Set amidst this breathtaking backdrop of Himalayan mountains, the Druk Wangyal Tsechu is an experience unlike any other and truely exemplifies Bhutanese cultural traditions.
 The Druk Wangyal Lhakhang was built over a period of four years (2004-2008) under the vision and patronage of Her Majesty the Queen Mother Ashi Dorji Wangmo.
 The Lhakhang honors the courageous service of the Fourth King, who personally led the troops against the insurgents, as well as the regular Armed Forces of the country.
 The Druk Wangyal Tshechu is a unique festival performed by the Royal Bhutan Army rather than monks or lay people.
 It is a tribute to the wise leadership of His Majesty Jigme Singye Wangchuck, the Fourth King of Bhutan